xingweitian/fund-my-watcard/README.md

 splinter                      0.10.0
 ```

-For other version of chrome, download the corresponding version of chromedriver at [here](http://chromedriver.chromium.org/downloads)
+For other versions of chrome, download the corresponding version of chromedriver at [here](http://chromedriver.chromium.org/downloads)

 ## usage